-The UK business visa refusal process starts with your notification from the Home Office that your business visa application has been unsuccessful.
+The UK business visa refusal process starts with your receiving notification from the Home Office that your business visa application has been unsuccessful.
 The notification should state if you have a right of appeal and what your options are.

 The exact UK business visa refusal process depends on the nature of your business visa application and the reason for refusal.
-The important point to emphasise is that whatever the nature of your business visa application there are time limits within which you must act to challenge the business visa refusal.
+The important point to emphasise is that whatever the nature of your business visa application there are time limits within which you must act to challenge the refusal.

 How to challenge a business visa refusal